 I really hope you find yourself eating this recipe as much as I do when the weather gets chilly!
 If you get a chance to make it, I would love it if you would take a moment to leave me a note.
 It just makes my day to know people are making my recipes.
 Or snap a photo and tag me on Instagram @easyfamilyrecipes so I can see what you are cooking!
 And before you go… don’t forget to sign up for my Hungry Email Club for more easy recipes!

-- 1 14 oz can of chicken broth, or 2 cups
+- 14 ounce can chicken broth, or 2 cups (or vegetable broth)

 - ⅓ cup butter, cut into ½” cubes